public interface UsingSelenium

 Like other Selenium IDE commands with a single argument, you'll want to use setImplicitNetworkWait() by passing true (or false) in the Target field of the Selenium IDE GUI (right under command).
 Without any modifications, the default value for isc.AutoTest.implicitNetworkWait of false will prevail.

-Capturing of client and server-side logs can be switched on by providing appropriate
+Capturing of client and server-side logs can be switched on by providing appropriate options to

 To configure logging levels, you can use the commands setClientLogLevel(category, level), or setServerLogLevel(category, level).
 For example: